Skip to main content

 Specialty categories — including but not limited to concrete, insulation, tile, and glazing endorsements — are documented at Oregon Specialty Contractor Categories.

-Purpose of this directory
+Purpose of this provider network

-This directory exists to reduce search friction in a regulated market where the consequences of hiring an unlicensed or improperly bonded contractor carry measurable legal and financial exposure.
+This provider network exists to reduce search friction in a regulated market where the consequences of hiring an unlicensed or improperly bonded contractor carry measurable legal and financial exposure.
 Oregon's CCB, established under ORS Chapter 701, licenses more than 40,000 contractors statewide (CCB annual reporting).
 That volume creates a dense, stratified market in which license type, endorsement scope, bond currency, and geographic service area all function as meaningful selection criteria — not background detail.

-The directory does not adjudicate disputes, verify insurance certificates in real time, or maintain contractor review content.
+The provider network does not adjudicate disputes, verify insurance certificates in real time, or maintain contractor review content.
 It organizes publicly available CCB classification data into a navigable structure aligned with the contractor categories, regulatory requirements, and service-area parameters that matter to property owners, general contractors sourcing subcontractors, public agencies evaluating bid eligibility, and compliance researchers mapping market coverage.

 For contractors assessing their own compliance posture, resources including Oregon Contractor Continuing Education Requirements, Oregon Contractor Workers Compensation Requirements, and Oregon Contractor Tax and Business Registration address the parallel obligations that run alongside CCB licensure.